JavadTorabiKh/TokenMarker/README.md

 ## 📌 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-🚀 Ready to deploy on Ethereum!
+🚀 Ready to deploy on Tron!
 Happy coding! 🎯🔥